 Today’s goalie chest protectors have done a good job of adding reinforced heart plates to prevent deadly injuries and beefing up the rip protection and coverage to other areas.
-But most chest protectors still leave the shoulders exposed.
+But most chest protectors still leave the shoulders and collarbones fully exposed.

 In my post on my wishlist for lacrosse goalies, you’ll notice that the majority of items have to do with better protection while maintaining flexibility and comfort.

 Unfortunately I don’t have all the answers as to what’s needed in lacrosse goalie technology.
 But I do know there needs to be advancements in current protection equipment to improve the play and safety of today’s lacrosse goalies.